LinkedInLearning/practice-it-php-with-mysql-4409419/README.md

 # Practice It: PHP with MySQL
-This is the repository for the LinkedIn Learning course `Practice It: PHP with MySQL`.
+This is the repository for the LinkedIn Learning course Practice It: PHP with MySQL.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Practice It: PHP with MySQL][lil-thumbnail-url]

+In this course, get hands-on experience with essential PHP skills like creating, reading, updating, and deleting records in an SQL database—without the hassle of installing and configuring PHP and MySQL.
+Instructor Kevin Skoglund shows you how to incorporate URL parameters, form data, and error handling as you build web pages for content management.
+This course offers the flexibility to work with either procedural code, object-oriented code, or both, so you can find the approach that works best for you.
+Whether you need a refresher on the fundamentals or want to get comfortable with unfamiliar techniques, this course can help you achieve your goals.

+This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the “Using GitHub Codespaces with this course” video to learn how to get started.

 ## Instructions
 This repository has only one branch.
 The files used in each assignment and the instructor's solutions are in numbered directories that correspond to the chapter and movie number (CHAPTER#_MOVIE#).
 For example, `01_02` contains the files needed for the first exercise and `01_03_checkit` contains the instructor's solution to the first exercise.